PEAKS

 It enables applications such as time series quantification by introducing multiple group comparison.
 This new PEAKS Q module also implements paired t-test and Welch’s ANOVO for single-group analysis and multi-group comparison, respectively.
 Learn More

-Protein relative quantification in PEAKS is performed using ion peak intensity on MS1.
-In label-free quantification experiments, samples are separately collected, prepared and analyzed by LC-MS/MS. Because of the large amount of data collected from these experiments, sensitive and accurate algorithms are used in PEAKS for automated ion peak alignment and comparison.
+Protein relative quantification in PEAKS is performed using ion peak intensity at MS1 (DDA) and MS2 (DIA) levels.
+In label-free quantification experiments, samples are separately collected, prepared and analysed by LC-MS/MS. Because of the large amount of data collected from these experiments, sensitive and accurate algorithms are used in PEAKS for automated ion peak alignment and comparison.

 Different approaches to the t-test or ANOVA are required for robustly comparing pairs of independent or related samples.
 When a large number of tests are performed, P values are interpreted differently for more accurate estimation of false discovery rate (FDR).
 Learn More